Jon Landau

 Jon Landau (born May 14, 1947) is an American music critic, manager, and record producer.
-He has worked with Bruce Springsteen in all three capacities.
+He is most known for his work with Bruce Springsteen.
 He is the head of the nominating committee for the Rock and Roll Hall of Fame, and received that institution's Ahmet Ertegun Award for Lifetime Achievement in 2020.

 Early life

-Born in New York City, Landau grew up in Bensonhurst, Brooklyn and then in Queens before his family moved to the Boston suburb of Lexington, Massachusetts when he was 12.
+Born in New York City to a Jewish family, Landau grew up in Bensonhurst, Brooklyn, and then in Queens before his family moved to the Boston suburb of Lexington, Massachusetts, when he was 12.
 He attended Lexington High School and then Brandeis University, where he earned a degree in history with honors.

 Aligning himself with the growing underground culture of late-1960s Boston, Landau carved out a niche while writing for the music magazine Crawdaddy.
-A failed performer yet a passionate, devoted fan, Landau championed the straightforward rock and roll that he loved, and wrote scathing reviews of what he saw as the overblown, pretentious San Francisco scene.
+A failed performer who remained a passionate, devoted fan, Landau championed the straightforward rock and roll that he loved, and wrote scathing reviews of what he saw as the overblown, pretentious San Francisco scene.

-As a critic, Landau wrote for Rolling Stone from its first issue and for other publications.
-In Volume 1, Number 1 of Rolling Stone, published on November 9, 1967, Landau compared Jimi Hendrix and his debut album, Are You Experienced, to Eric Clapton and Cream's debut album, Fresh Cream (both released months before, and both Hendrix and Cream having made huge American splashes as live performers that summer).
-The next few issues saw Landau staking out more traditional R&B and soul territory with profiles of Aretha Franklin, and Sam and Dave, plus a posthumous Otis Redding appreciation.
+As a critic, Landau wrote for Rolling Stone and for other publications.
+In Volume 1, Number 1 of Rolling Stone, published on November 9, 1967, Landau compared the debut albums of Jimi Hendrix (Are You Experienced) and Eric Clapton and Cream (Fresh Cream), both of whose tours had made huge splashes that summer.
+In the next few issues, Landau staked out more traditional R&B and soul territory with profiles of Aretha Franklin, and Sam and Dave, plus a posthumous appreciation of Otis Redding.

 Bruce Springsteen connection

-Landau's 1974 article in The Real Paper, wherein he claimed, "I saw rock and roll's future and its name is Bruce Springsteen!," is credited by Nick Hornby and others with fostering Springsteen's popularity.
+Landau's 1974 article in The Real Paper, wherein he claimed, "I saw rock and roll's future and its name is Bruce Springsteen!," is credited by Nick Hornby with fostering Springsteen's popularity.
 Landau was then hired by Springsteen, and is cited as co-producer on Springsteen studio records from 1975's Born to Run through 1992's Human Touch and Lucky Town.
 Landau is considered to have influenced Springsteen artistically as well as professionally.

+In January 2024, it was announced that director and writer Scott Cooper would make a film based on the making of Springsteen's 1982 album Nebraska with involvement by Springsteen and Landau.
+The film, Springsteen: Deliver Me from Nowhere, is based on the 2023 book by Warren Zanes and produced by former Netflix Films chairman Scott Stuber for A24.
+Actor Jeremy Allen White plays Springsteen and Jeremy Strong plays Landau.
+It was later announced that 20th Century Studios had acquired the film in a bidding war with A24, joining the project as financier and distributor.
+The film was released in 2025.

 Other music projects

 Other artists that Landau has managed or produced include MC5, Livingston Taylor, Jackson Browne, Natalie Merchant, Alejandro Escovedo, Train, and Shania Twain.

-Landau has been responsible for the liner notes for The Atlantic Albums Collection by Aretha Franklin (2015), Soul Manifesto: 1964-1970 by Otis Redding (2015), and The Complete Atlantic Albums Collection by Wilson Pickett (2017).
+Landau has been responsible for the liner notes for The Atlantic Albums Collection by Aretha Franklin (2015), Soul Manifesto: 1964–1970 by Otis Redding (2015), and The Complete Atlantic Albums Collection by Wilson Pickett (2017).